maiaiia/uni-lecture-notes/Sem II/OS/Pipes.md

 ```

 When closing an end of a pipe within a process, it only closes that end for the current process.
-A pipe disappears automatically (destroyed by the OS) only after all its ends are closed.
+A pipe disappears automatically (it's destroyed by the OS) only after all its ends are closed.
 ![[Inter Process Communication 2025-03-27 09.01.30.excalidraw]]